shfischer/WKLIFE-FAQ/README.md

 </summary>

-The Category 3 empirical harvest control rules (rfb/rb/chr) were tested for a wide range of scenarios and stocks, including slow-growing and long-lived species and elasmobranchs.
+The Category 3 empirical harvest control rules (rfb/rb/chr) were tested for a wide range of scenarios and stocks, including slow-growing and long-lived species as well as elasmobranchs.
 These methods were tuned to be precautionary in the long term, so there is no immediate need for additional testing.
 Stock-specific simulations for specific stocks are encouraged, and the ICES technical guidelines encourage such work.
 The WKLIFE roadmap and proposed ToRs for the next WKLIFE meeting also include work on specific life histories, including considerations for elasmobranchs.

 *Question source: WGEF for WKLIFE XII 2023*